-- Being in possession of an offensive weapon in school or on a school visit, i.e., knife, knuckle duster or other weapons. - Being in possession of illegal drugs. - Supplying illegal drugs, including so-called 'legal highs', or equipment for taking drugs. - Dealing drugs or so-called 'legal highs'. - Supplying illegal drugs, including so-called 'legal highs'. - Being in possession of alcohol on the school premises or trip/visit. - Being intoxicated (drugs or alcohol) on the school premises or school visit. - Physical assault against a pupil or member of staff. - Making malicious or serious false allegations against a member of staff. - Placing staff, pupils and members of the public at risk of serious harm. - Persistent or serious bullying. - Inappropriate use of social media. - Persistent defiance and disruption. - Serious breaches of the school rules that would seriously harm the education and welfare of others. - Verbal abuse/threatening behaviour against pupil, including visitors. - Bullying: physical, homophobic/transphobic/biphobic, racist or similar. - Serious or persistent sexual misconduct. - Theft or burglary - Serious and persistent disruption to the education of other pupils by repeated refusal to accept the authority of staff
+- Being in possession of an offensive weapon in school or on a school visit, i.e., knife, knuckle duster or other weapons. - Being in possession of illegal drugs, or so-called 'legal highs'. - Supplying illegal drugs, including so-called 'legal highs', or equipment for taking drugs. - Dealing drugs or so-called 'legal highs'. - Supplying illegal drugs, including so-called 'legal highs'. - Being in possession of alcohol on the school premises or trip/visit. - Being intoxicated (drugs or alcohol) on the school premises or school visit. - Physical assault against a pupil or member of staff. - Making malicious or serious false allegations against a member of staff. - Placing staff, pupils and members of the public at risk of serious harm. - Persistent or serious bullying; physical, homophobic/transphobic/biphobic, racist or similar. - Serious and inappropriate use of social media. - Persistent defiance and disruption. - Serious breaches of the school rules that would seriously harm the education and welfare of others. - Serious verbal abuse/threatening behaviour against pupil, including visitors. - Serious or persistent sexual misconduct. - Burglary - Serious and persistent disruption to the education of other pupils by repeated refusal to accept the authority of staff